Rafaildavar/hackathon_IngSuai/replit.md

 ## Overview

-This is a modern web application designed for the Hackathon_Ing_SUAI event that enables users to upload and process documents through an integrated AI model.
-The application accepts images, PDF files, and ZIP archives, processes them server-side using AI, and allows users to download the results.
-The system features a clean, minimalist interface with real-time progress tracking and drag-and-drop file upload capabilities.
+This is a modern multi-page web application designed for the Hackathon_Ing_SUAI event that enables users to upload and process documents through an integrated AI model.
+The application features a comprehensive interface with sidebar navigation, beautiful landing page, dedicated upload/processing workflow, task history tracking, complete API documentation with Swagger, and informative about page.
+The system accepts images, PDF files, and ZIP archives, processes them server-side using AI, and allows users to download the results with real-time progress tracking.

 ## User Preferences